 Works in progress include a long-term study of diplomacy as practiced by West Papuan political leaders, a crossover text entitled “Welcome to the Anthropocene,” and a set of papers on contradiction that draw on life writing rather than ethnography or psychology.

-Professor Kirsch received his Ph.D. in anthropology from the University of Pennsylvania in 1991 and taught at Mount Holyoke College for four years before coming to the University of Michigan in 1995.
-He has received grants and fellowships from the American Council of Learned Societies, the U.K. Economic and Social Research Council, Fulbright-Hays, the National Endowment for the Humanities, the National Science Foundation, the Royal Anthropological Institute, the Social Science Research Council, and the Wenner-Gren Foundation for Anthropological Research.
-He has held visiting research appointments at the University of Cambridge and Goldsmiths’ College in London.
-At the University of Michigan he teaches undergraduate courses and graduate seminars on anthropology and history, engaged anthropology, environmental anthropology, the anthropology of property, indigenous political movements, and the Pacific.
+Professor Kirsch earned his Ph.D. in anthropology from the University of Pennsylvania in 1991 and taught at Mount Holyoke College before coming to the University of Michigan in 1995.
+He has held visiting appointments at the University of Cambridge, Goldsmiths College in London, and Yale University.
+He has also participated in collaborative research projects on cultural property in Melanesia and resource conflict in the Andes.
+His work has been supported by fellowships and grants from the American Council of Learned Societies, the Economic and Social Research Council, Fulbright-Hays, a Michigan Humanities Award, the National Endowment for the Humanities, the National Science Foundation, the Program in Agrarian Studies at Yale, the Royal Anthropological Institute, the Social Science Research Council, and the Wenner-Gren Foundation.
+At the University of Michigan, he teaches courses on engaged anthropology, indigenous political movements, political ecology, and property.